 However, that direct eye contact is seen by your dog as a threatening gesture which can make your dog question your intentions.
 Fear can set in leading to an instinctual fight or flight response from your dog.
 While you may want to look assertive at times, appearing threatening to your dog will not help you achieve the balance of love, trust and bond that you want with your pet.

 Finally, a word or two of advice about praising your dog which is highly encouraged when refocusing your dog results in a change to good behavior.
-Here, by all means, DO involve both their name and soft eye-contact, and if you have lowered your body posture to deliver this praise and draw the dog toward you for a pet, then he is absolutely sure he is being congratulated, rather than corrected.
-Praise delivered in this fashion is far more appreciated by Rover than any treat on the planet.
+Here, by all means, do involve both their name and soft eye-contact, and if you have lowered your body posture to deliver this praise and draw the dog toward you for a pet, then he is absolutely sure he is being congratulated, rather than corrected.
+Praise delivered in this fashion is far more appreciated by your dog than any treat on the planet.
+Learn more about how to show your dog affection!